Overview Projects at V2T

 During school holidays courses in arts and crafts are held at the V2T campsite during the week from Monday to Friday.
 During regular school term the mobile classes will be held at the schools we take care of and at the after school art club.

 V2T Art and Craft Classes / Fine Art Painting Classes are free for the children of our villagers and a permanent part of the overall activities within the framework of the Volunt2Thai Association.

 Why did we come up with this?

-- Give the children a sense of accomplishment by creating something of their own.
+- We want to help the children gain greater self-esteem.
+Art give the children a sense of accomplishment by creating something of their own.

-- The children here have very little or no education, finding it difficult to read and write, art helps them to be expressive.
+- We want to allow the children to express their emotions and feelings.
+The children here have very little or no education, finding it difficult to read and write, art helps them to be expressive.

-- Helps the children to bond with one another through activities.
+- We want to create a harmonious environment within the community.
+It helps the children to bond with one another through activities.